Part 1 of this two-part series explores

 Continuing Education Credit

 3.5 hours toward CE credit, if applicable

 Click here to see detailed Continuing Education Information by Profession and by State

-When you register as a Professional for a livestream or recorded event sponsored by Social Thinking (i.e., the conference has a dedicated page on our website) you gain access to CE credit at no additional cost.
+When you register as a Professional for a Back by Popular Demand course sponsored by Social Thinking (i.e., the conference has a dedicated page on our website) you gain access to CE credit at no additional cost.
 Find your profession below to learn about your CE options.
-Each course provides 3.5 hours of instruction and each attendee will be given a certificate of attendance and a course agenda as proof of participation.
+This course provides 3.5 hours of instruction and each attendee will be given a certificate of attendance and a course agenda as proof of participation.
 For information about CE credit offered by livestream or recorded events NOT sponsored by Social Thinking, please contact the sponsoring organization.

 We are proud to provide access to continuing education credit for:

 Back by Popular Demand Accessing Certificates of Attendance

 Once you have watched the recorded content, please sign our digital attendance sheet, fill out the questionnaire and survey (link provided underneath the video).
 We will then send the follow-up email with the Certificate of Attendance.
 Please, allow a 2-3 days for us to send you the certificate.
 An online form will be available to SLPs at that time to submit their ASHA info to claim ASHA CEUs.
 Please note, we report ASHA CEUs once a month and it takes several more weeks for them to show on your CE Registry account.

 Remember, mental health professionals can only receive CE credit if they watched the live version of the courses.
 The recorded copy is not eligible for mental health CE credit.